In view of the current developments with regard to the coronavirus, this training will only be available online 23, 24, 26 and 27 November 2020

 This advanced module can be taken by participants who have already passed the basic programme or can prove that they have obtained an equivalent degree of experience.

-- 23 and 24 November 2020 from 9.30 a.m. to 12.30 p.m. and from 1.30 p.m. to 4.30 p.m.
+- 23, 24, 26 November 2020 from 9.30 a.m. to 12.30 p.m. and from 1.30 p.m. to 4.30 p.m.

-- 26 November 2020 from 9.30 a.m. to 12.30 p.m.
+- 27 November 2020 from 9.30 a.m. to 12.30 p.m.

 All classes are taught in English and involve a high degree of interaction.
-Participants who attend all classes and pass the exam at the end of the advanced module receive a certificate.
+Participants who attend at least 80% of the classes and pass the exam at the end of the advanced module receive a certificate.